imagineDevit/TestIt/README.md

 ```

 ---
-## Annotations
+## 📌 Annotations

-**GWTUnit** provides a set of annotations that can be used to configure the test classes and methods.
+<strong style="color:darkcyan">GWTUnit</strong> provides a set of annotations that can be used to configure the test classes and methods.

 - ### @Test

-    **GWTUnit** provide a custom annotation `@Test` that can take a string as a parameter representing the test name.
+  <strong style="color:darkcyan">GWTUnit</strong> provide a custom annotation `@Test` that can take a string as a parameter representing the test name.

     If no parameter is provided, the test name will be the method name.